-The information required by this item is incorporated by reference to our proxy statement for the 2022 annual meeting of stockholders, to be filed with the SEC within 120 days of the fiscal year ended December 31, 2021.
+The information required by this item is incorporated by reference to the proxy statement on Schedule 14A to be filed with the Securities and Exchange Commission in connection with our 2023 annual stockholders' meeting within 120 days of the fiscal year ended December 31, 2022 (our "Proxy Statement").

-Our Board adopted a code of business conduct and ethics that applies to all of our employees, officers and directors, including our President and Chief Executive Officer, Chief Financial Officer, and other executive and senior officers.
+Our board of directors has adopted a code of business conduct and ethics that applies to all of our employees, officers and directors, including our President and Chief Executive Officer, Chief Financial Officer, and other executive and senior officers.
 The full text of this code of business conduct and ethics is posted on the investor relations page of our website, at https://ir.navitassemi.com/corporate-governance/documents-charters.
 The reference to our website address in this filing does not include or incorporate by reference the information on that website into this filing.
 We intend to disclose future amendments to certain provisions of this code of business conduct and ethics, or waivers of these provisions, on our website or in public filings to the extent required by the applicable rules.